karikowska/velu-price-scraper/README.md

 🐍 Reinforced my Python skills

-🌐 Taught me web scraping with BeautifulSoup4
+🌐 Taught me web scraping with BeautifulSoup4, and how to create simple UI with Streamlit

-🧠 Introduced me to LangChain, effective prompting, and handling token limitations
+🧠 Introduced me to LangChain, agentic tooling and capabilities, effective prompting, and handling token limitations

 🔤 Refreshed my NLP skills, including usage of SentenceTransformers and vector embeddings